-To make your skin look younger with fewer visible lines and wrinkles, look no further than the best, biologically-active miracle product on the planet—sunscreen.
+The best way to make your skin look younger with fewer visible lines and wrinkles?
+Look no further than the best, biologically-active miracle product on the planet—sunscreen.
+Wearing sunscreen is vital to protecting your skin because, after all, you don’t have to get a sunburn to do damage to your skin.
+Harmful UVA and UVB rays can cause sun spots, fine lines, discoloration, wrinkles, and even cancer.
 However, the one thing you need to do really, really well is to wear sunscreen correctly.

 UV rays from the sun are the #1 reason for skin aging.
 It’s not genetics, it’s not smoking, and, believe it or not, it’s not even age.
-The sun’s rays that give off daylight is the skin’s worst enemy.
-A study out of Australia even showed that “the skin of daily sunscreen users aged a full 24% less than that of occasional wearers”.
+The sun’s rays that give off daylight are the skin’s worst enemy.
+A study out of Australia even showed that “the skin of daily sunscreen users aged a full 24% less than that of occasional wearers.”
 That’s pretty incredible.
-However, it will never work its magic abilities if you’re not wearing it daily.
-Make it an every morning habit, just like brushing your teeth.
+However, it will never work its magic abilities if you’re not wearing it daily (and correctly).
+Make it an every-morning habit, just like brushing your teeth.

-One of the biggest mistakes I see people make is they don’t apply enough sunscreen to fully protect the skin.
-The reason for this is because so many sunscreens are heavy in texture and they don’t always feel good on the skin when worn on an everyday basis alone or under makeup.
+One of the biggest mistakes I see people make is not applying enough sunscreen to fully protect the skin.
+The reason for this is that so many sunscreens are heavy in texture and they don’t always feel good on the skin when worn on an everyday basis alone or under makeup.
 Plus, since many sunscreen formulas can be problematic for breakout-prone skin, this can make someone apply it sparingly.

-For weekdays when you’re mostly inside at home or at work…an SPF-infused mineral powder can be dusted onto the skin directly over makeup or on bare skin.
+For weekdays when you’re mostly inside at home or work, an SPF-infused mineral powder can be dusted onto the skin directly over makeup or bare skin.
 The idea here is that it’s not feasible to stop what you’re doing in the middle of the day to re-wash your face and start your skin routine all over.
 Instead, I find powders make reapplying sunscreen really easy.
 I believe doing this once or twice during daylight hours is sufficient.

-Duke University Medical Center researchers determined that using a lotion or serum with both vitamins C and E under sunscreen actually provides four times the protection of sunscreen alone.
+Duke University Medical Center researchers determined that using a lotion or serum with both vitamins C and E (like Vitamin C&E Treatment) under sunscreen actually provides four times the protection of sunscreen alone.
 And of course, vitamin C has many other benefits.
-Recommended daily vitamin c serum: Vitamin C&E Treatment

 Celebrity Esthetician & Skincare Expert